/fp (Specify Floating-Point Behavior)

-Improves the consistency of floating-point tests for equality and inequality by disabling optimizations that could change the precision of floating-point calculations.
+The /fp:precise flag improves the consistency of floating-point tests for equality and inequality by disabling optimizations that could change the precision of floating-point calculations.
 (Maintaining specific precision is required for strict ANSI conformance.)
-By default, in code for x86 architectures the compiler uses the coprocessor's 80-bit registers to hold the intermediate results of floating-point calculations.
+By default, in code for x86 architectures that use x87 coprocessor instructions, the compiler uses the coprocessor's 80-bit registers to hold the intermediate results of floating-point calculations.
 This increases program speed and decreases program size.
 However, because the calculation involves floating-point data types that are represented in memory by less than 80 bits, carrying the extra bits of precision—80 bits minus the number of bits in a smaller floating-point type—through a lengthy calculation can produce inconsistent results.

 With /fp:precise on x86 processors, the compiler performs rounding on variables of type

 float to the correct precision for assignments and casts and when parameters are passed to a function.
 This rounding guarantees that the data does not retain any significance greater than the capacity of its type.
 A program compiled with /fp:precise can be slower and larger than one compiled without /fp:precise. /fp:precise disables intrinsics; the standard run-time library routines are used instead.
 For more information, see /Oi (Generate Intrinsic Functions).